 What To Serve With This Dish

 I like to serve this Air Fryer General Tso's Chicken on a bed of plain or fried rice with some vegetables on the side.
-Here are some ideas for side dishes:
+Since you'll have the air fryer on, try my air fryer asparagus or zucchini.
+Check out my complete air fryer recipe collection.

-Master Your Air Fryer With My New Digital Book!
+Get Healthy With My New Digital Cookbook!

-The Ultimate Air Fryer Cookbook & Guide eBook
+The Ultimate Air Fryer Cookbook & Guide eBook (Only $9.99)

 Cook smarter, not harder with your air fryer!
 You'll get 35 delicious and guilt-free recipes that you can make quickly and easily in the air fryer.
 Plus, FREE bonus cooking time guides (cheat sheets) included!